Post-Pregnancy Care After C-section/Vaginal Birth

 A new mother is just like a newborn baby who needs utmost care to be healthy in the future.
-So many people don’t know about this and take mother’s health lightly thinking that she will cure on her own and she is a grown-up and can handle herself.
+So many people don’t know about this and take ma other’s health lightly thinking that she will cure it on her own and that he is a grown-up and can handle themselves.
 But the reality is before and after delivery the mother’s body goes through so many hormonal changes and changes in behavior and personality.
 It is very equally important to take care of the mother and the newborn.

 What is Postpartum?

 Postpartum is also called post-pregnancy which means from the delivery date to 6 weeks after your c-section or vaginal birth.
 This is the time when your body starts healing.
 These 6 weeks are very important for the mother to take care of herself to look after her baby happily.
 Family members must help the mother in all the ways possible.